pathfindertools/medusa/content/pages/index.md

     headline: Use Cases
     subhead: ''
     body: >
-      Medusa allows a smart contract to control a private key and decrypts content for specific readers on demand: Alice can encrypt its latest discovery, and define precily using its regular toolings the rules for anyone to read it (holder of this NFT, stake X amount etc).
-At any point in time in the future, Bob can get back an encrypted message that only him can decrypt from Medusa.
+      Medusa allows a smart contract to control a private key and decrypt content for specific readers on demand: Alice can encrypt their private information, and precisely define the rules for anyone to read it (holder of this NFT, stake X amount etc).
+If Bob fits Alice's access control policy, Medusa will send him a private message with Alice's information that only he can decrypt.
     _template: feature
   - style:
       alignment: 'flex-col-reverse items-center items-start-vertical '